by Robert Kiyosaki

 - How can I do it?

-Rich Dad Poor Dad packs a huge amount of know-how into its 178 pages.
-And wherever the “how” feels light, Kiyosaki never fails to point out “where” we search for more answers.
+Rich Dad Poor Dad packs a huge amount into its 178 pages.
+And wherever the “how” feels light, Kiyosaki never fails to point out “where” we can search for more answers.

 Fear and greed enslave us all.
 They keep poor people poor through overspending and debt.
 They keep rich people miserable through 80+ hour weeks long after they’ve become financially free.